-Victorio Peak, a craggy outcropping of rock barely 500 feet tall, lies in the center of a dry desert lake known as the Hembrillo Basin in New Mexico.
-Beyond the Hembrillo Basin is a hundred mile stretch of desert known as the Jornada del Muerto.
+Victorio Peak, a craggy outcropping of rock barely 500 feet tall, lies in the center of a desert lake known as the Hembrillo Basin in New Mexico.
+Beyond the Hembrillo Basin is a hundred-mile stretch of desert known as the Jornada del Muerto.
 Victorio Peak, located in northern Dona Ana County, now lies within the White Sands Missile Range in south-central New Mexico.

-Many years later, a man by the name of Milton Ernest “Doc” Noss spent some time exploring Victorio Peak while on a deer hunt.
-Doc Noss was born in Oklahoma and traveled all over the Southwest seeking excitement.
-In 1933, he married Ova “Babe” Beckworth and the two settled down in Hot Springs, New Mexico, which later changed its name to Truth or Consequences.
+Many years later, a man named Milton Ernest “Doc” Noss spent some time exploring Victorio Peak while on a deer hunt.
+Doc Noss was born in Oklahoma and traveled all over the Southwest, seeking excitement.
+In 1933, he married Ova “Babe” Beckworth, and the two settled down in Hot Springs, New Mexico, which later changed its name to Truth or Consequences.

 In November 1937, Doc, Babe, and four others left on a deer hunt into the Hembrillo Basin.
-Setting up camp on the desert floor at the base of Victoria Peak, the men headed into the wilderness, while their wives stayed at camp.
+Setting up camp on the desert floor at the base of Victoria Peak, the men headed into the wilderness while their wives stayed at camp.
 Hunting by himself, Doc scouted the base of the mountain.
-When it began to rain, Doc sought shelter under a rocky overhang near the summit of the mountain.
-While waiting for the rain to subside he noticed a stone that looked as if it had been “worked” in some fashion.
-Reaching down, he was unable to budge it, but after digging around the rock, he got his hands under it.
+When it began to rain, Doc sought shelter under a rocky overhang near the mountain’s summit.
+While waiting for the rain to subside, he noticed a stone that looked as if it had been “worked” somehow.
+Reaching down, he could not budge it, but after digging around the rock, he got his hands under it.
 Lifting the rock, he found a hole that led straight down into the mountain.